Elementary School Handbook

 Assistant Principal

-The Assistant Principal provides support to the building principal in conducting the day-to-day activities of the school.
-The Elementary Assistant Principal helps to create a safe and caring place for children to learn and grow.
+The Assistant Principals provide support to the building principals in conducting the day-to-day activities of the school.
+The Elementary Assistant Principals help to create a safe and caring place for children to learn and grow.

 Classroom Teachers